Frequently asked questions.

 How do you recommend I store bread?

-We sell our artisan breads in paper bags, which is the ideal storage after baking while moisture is still equalizing in the loaf, this moisture distribution will actually drastically evolve the loaf for the first 24 hours or so.
+We sell our artisan breads in paper bags, which is the ideal storage after baking while moisture is still equalizing in the loaf, this moisture distribution will actually drastically change how the loaf tastes and feels over the first 24 hours or so.

 The paper bag will be a great place to store bread for the first couple of days.
 If you find that the crust is becoming harder to slice, or crunchy rather than crispy, you can refresh it in the oven after spraying the outside with water, or store it in a plastic bag instead.
 In a plastic bag your crust will be more chewy than crispy.
-In a plastic bag with the acidity of the sourdough the bread should be good for around a week.
+Stored in a plastic bag sourdough breads should be good for around a week.
 Your mileage may vary though depending on the time of year, and your home temperature and humidity.

 Some of our softer breads, like milk bread, are sold and best stored in plastic bags.